Isegahama stable (active): History

 In December 2022, two junior wrestlers in the stable were found to have acted violently against younger wrestlers, with the victims beaten with wooden beams and burned with chankonabe hot water poured on their backs.
 One of the wrestlers held responsible submitted his retirement papers, while another was handed a two-tournament suspension.
 Following the investigation, stablemaster Isegahama (Asahifuji) resigned his seat on the Sumo Association's board of directors.

-In March 2024, the Sumo Association announced the temporary closure of Miyagino stable—also part of the Isegahama ichimon—and the transfer of its personnel to Isegahama stable for an indefinite period of time.
-This occurred in the aftermath of physical abuse at Miyagino stable from the former Hokuseihō and the subsequent punishment and demotion of its stablemaster, the 69th yokozuna Hakuhō.
+In March 2024, the Sumo Association announced the temporary closure of Miyagino stable—also part of the Isegahama —and the transfer of its personnel to Isegahama stable for an indefinite period of time.
+This occurred in the aftermath of physical abuse at Miyagino stable from the former Hokuseihō and the subsequent punishment and demotion of its stablemaster, the 69th Hakuhō.
 Commenting on the transfer, the top-ranked wrestlers in the stable, Terunofuji and Atamifuji, made positive comments, highlighting in particular the training opportunities to help the wrestlers progress.
-Following the resignation and final retirement of former stablemaster and coach Miyagino (the 69th yokozuna Hakuhō) in June 2025, all members of the former Miyagino stable were instructed to remain under the tutelage of Isegahama stable.
+Following the resignation and final retirement of former stablemaster and coach Miyagino (the 69th Hakuhō) in June 2025, all members of the former Miyagino stable were instructed to remain under the tutelage of Isegahama stable.